Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 Labels

 • Purpose: Labels are key-value pairs that categorize and provide metadata for the alert.
-They define important aspects like the source of the alert, its severity, and contextual information that can help in filtering, routing, and silencing alerts when using Alertmanager.
+They define important aspects like the source of the alert, its priority, and contextual information that can help in filtering, routing, and silencing alerts.

 • Examples: Common labels might include:

-• severity: Defines the urgency level of the alert, such as critical, warning, or info.
+• priority: Defines the urgency level of the alert, such as p1, p2 or p3.

 • alertname: A unique name for the alert rule, like HighCPUUsage or MemoryLeak.